About the Americans with Disabilities Act at UAF

 The Americans with Disabilities Act (ADA) is a federal civil rights mandate that provides protections to veterans and people with disabilities.
 All students and employees have the right to fully participate in a safe and welcoming learning and work environment.

-At UAF, the Office of Diversity and Equal Opportunity provides adjustments and accommodations to employees.
+At UAF, the Department of Diversity and Equal Opportunity provides adjustments and accommodations to employees.
 Disability Services provides accommodations to students; both through an interactive process.

-The Office of Diversity and Equal Opportunity provides services to the following locations:
+The Department of Diversity and Equal Opportunity provides services to the following locations:

 - UAF main campus